ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Each application profile of this specification MUST register a Resource Type for the root url-path (REQ7a), and that Resource Type can be used to discover the correct url to access at the KDC.
 This Resource Type can also be used at the GROUPNAME sub-resource, to indicate different application profiles for different groups.
 The Interface Description (if=) Link Target Attribute value ace.group is registered ({{if-ace-group}}) and can be used to describe this interface.

 * /ace-group: this resource is invariant once established and indicates that this specification is used.
 If other applications run on a KDC implementing this specification and use this same resource, these applications will collide, and a mechanism will be needed to differentiate the endpoints.
+This resource supports FETCH method.

 * /ace-group/GROUPNAME: one sub-resource to /ace-group is implemented for each group the KDC manages.
 If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) don't match, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI the group name, to retrieve the right group.
 Each resource contains the symmetric group keying material for that group.
 These resources support GET and POST method.